japila-books/apache-spark-internals/docs/rpc/NettyRpcEnv.md

 startServer...FIXME

-startServer is used when NettyRpcEnvFactory is requested to xref:rpc:NettyRpcEnvFactory.adoc#create[create an RpcEnv] (in server mode).
+startServer is used when NettyRpcEnvFactory is requested to rpc:NettyRpcEnvFactory.md#create[create an RpcEnv] (in server mode).

 == [[deserialize]] deserialize Method